Milan104/KeyauthPHP-RegisterWithoutKey/README.md

 # Setup

 1. Set Application Name And OwnerID in index.php in index.php!
-2. Enter your sellerkey in line 9.
+2. Enter your sellerkey in line 9. (index.php)